binxio/tfe-run-wait-demo/README.md

 # tfe-run-wait-demo

-demonstrates apply again and again and again and again
+demonstrates apply again and again and again and again and again